javascript-tutorial/en.javascript.info/1-js/03-code-quality/03-comments/article.md

 That's readable without comments.
 And also the code structure is better when split.
 It's clear what every function does, what it takes and what it returns.

 In reality, we can't totally evade "explanatory" comments.
 There are complex algorithms.
-And there are smart code tweaks made for optimization.
-But generally we should try to keep the code as simple as possible, and apply those only when needed.
+And there are smart "tweaks" for purposes of optimization.
+But generally we should try to keep the code simple and self-descriptive.

 ## Good comments

 Which comments are good?

 Describe the architecture
-: That's the list of components, how they interact, what's the control flow in various situations...
+: Provide a high-level overview of components, how they interact, what's the control flow in various situations...
 In short -- the bird's eye view of the code.
 There's a special diagram language [UML](http://wikipedia.org/wiki/Unified_Modeling_Language) for high-level architecture diagrams.
 Definitely worth studying.

 Document a function usage
 : There's a special syntax [JSDoc](http://en.wikipedia.org/wiki/JSDoc) to document a function: usage, parameters, returned value.